Aster Medcity: Overview

-Aster Medcity is a ₹ 5.5 billion waterfront facility located along Kutti Sahib Road in Cheranallur, a suburb of Kochi and its 40-acre campus is situated on the banks of the backwaters of Kochi.
+Aster Medcityis a ₹ 5.5 billion waterfront facility located along Kutti Sahib Road in Cheranallur, a suburb of Kochi and its 40-acre campus is situated on the banks of the backwaters of Kochi.
 The hospital complex, designed by HKS Architects, has a built up space measuring a total of 62,710 square metres.
 The hospital is 7 km from the city center and is accessible through the National Highway 66 (India).
 Edappally railway station is 7.3 km away and the nearest airport is Kochi International Airport, 24.7 km from the hospital by road.
 The distance to the National Highway 544 is 7.9 km at Edappally bye-pass junction where Lulu Mall, the largest shopping mall in the country, is located.

-The hospital has an in-patient capacity of 1745 beds and has 24 hour emergency and accident trauma care facilities.
+The hospital has an in-patient capacity of 800 beds and has 24 hour emergency and accident trauma care facilities.
 The hospital has been functioning since September 2014 after a soft launch but the official dedication ceremony was on 6 May 2015, when the institution was inaugurated by the former president of India, A. P. J. Abdul Kalam.